Economy of Turkey: Science and technology

+Turkey boasts over 80 technoparks where around 6,000 national and multinational companies engage in R&D activities.
 TÜBİTAK is the leading agency for developing science, technology and innovation policies in Turkey.
-TÜBA is an autonomous scholarly society acting to promote scientific activities in Turkey.
+The Turkish Academy of Sciences is an autonomous scholarly society acting to promote scientific activities in Turkey.
 TAEK is the official nuclear energy institution of Turkey.
 Its objectives include academic research in nuclear energy, and the development and implementation of peaceful nuclear tools.

 Turkish government companies for research and development in military technologies include Turkish Aerospace Industries, ASELSAN, HAVELSAN, ROKETSAN, MKE, among others.
 Turkish Satellite Assembly, Integration and Test Center is a spacecraft production and testing facility owned by the Ministry of National Defence and operated by the Turkish Aerospace Industries.
 The Turkish Space Launch System is a project to develop the satellite launch capability of Turkey.
 It consists of the construction of a spaceport, the development of satellite launch vehicles as well as the establishment of remote earth stations.

 Construction and contracting sector

-The Turkish construction and contracting industry is made up of a large number of businesses, the largest of which was ranked 40th in the world by size.
+The Turkish construction and contracting industry is made up of a large number of businesses.
 In 2016 a total of 39 Turkish construction and contracting companies were listed in the Top 250 International Contractors List prepared by the Engineering News-Record.
+From the beginning of the 1970s to the end of 2022, Turkish contractors have completed more than 11,605 projects in 133 countries.
+Their business volume abroad has reached 472 billion US Dollars in 2022.

-Over half of Turkey's building stock contravenes housing regulations.
-An amnesty program to register illegal constructed buildings brought in $3.1 billion, but the safety issues largely remain.
-In mid-February 2019, an eight-story building that was registered in the amnesty collapsed killing 21 people.
-As Turkey is prone to strong earthquakes, poor building quality is even more concerning.
+As Turkey is prone to strong earthquakes, the buildings that were constructed before the post-1999 safety standards and regulations remain a major concern, with many ongoing urban redevelopment and reconstruction projects, especially in large cities.
+In 2019, an amnesty plan to register illegally constructed buildings for generating extra tax revenues to the government brought in $3.1 billion, but the plan was criticized for ignoring safety issues.
+The two major earthquakes on February 6, 2023, in southern Turkey have revealed that some of the recently built structures that collapsed were not constructed in accordance with the latest safety regulations.